LerinaMM/bee_friendly_plants/README.md

 # Column	   Description

-#sample_id	 The ID number of the sample taken.
+sample_id - The ID number of the sample taken.

-species_num	The number of different bee species in the sample.
+species_num	- The number of different bee species in the sample.

-date	Date the sample was taken.
+date - Date the sample was taken.

-season	Season during sample collection ("early.season" or "late.season").
+season - Season during sample collection ("early.season" or "late.season").

-site	Name of collection site.
+site - Name of collection site.

-native_or_non	Whether the sample was from a native or non-native plant.
+native_or_non -	Whether the sample was from a native or non-native plant.

-sampling	The sampling method.
+sampling - The sampling method.

-plant_species	The name of the plant species the sample was taken from.
+plant_species -	The name of the plant species the sample was taken from.
 None indicates the sample was taken from the air.

-time	The time the sample was taken.
+time - The time the sample was taken.

-bee_species	The bee species in the sample.
+bee_species -	The bee species in the sample.

-sex	The gender of the bee species.
+sex	- The gender of the bee species.

-specialized_on	The plant genus the bee species preferred.
+specialized_on - The plant genus the bee species preferred.

-parasitic	Whether or not the bee is parasitic (0:no, 1:yes).
+parasitic -	Whether or not the bee is parasitic (0:no, 1:yes).

-nesting	The bees nesting method.
+nesting - The bees nesting method.

-status	The status of the bee species.
+status - The status of the bee species.

-nonnative_bee	Whether the bee species is native or not (0:no, 1:yes).
+nonnative_bee -	Whether the bee species is native or not (0:no, 1:yes).

 # Source

 https://datadryad.org/stash/dataset/doi:10.5061/dryad.pzgmsbcj8

 # Challenge

+This dataset was propose in Data Camp app and was available for a challenge for the users to participate.
+I decided do this analysis for improving my knowledge.

 Provide your agency with a report that covers the following: